List of top-division football clubs in UEFA countries: Sweden

 A Swedish championship was first organised in 1896, and the champions were decided by a knockout cup format until 1925, when Allsvenskan was formed.
 Sweden was one of the founding members of UEFA in 1954.
-As of the most recently completed 2018 season, Malmö FF have won the most national titles with 20, followed by IFK Göteborg with 18 and IFK Norrköping with 13.
-Malmö also have the most league titles, with 23 to 13 for both IFK Götebörg and IFK Norrköping.
+As of the most recently completed 2024 season, Malmö FF have won the most national titles with 24, followed by IFK Göteborg with 18 and IFK Norrköping with 15.
+Malmö also have the most league titles, with 24 to 15 for IFK Götebörg and 13 for IFK Norrköping.
 Since 2008, Allsvenskan has featured 16 teams.
 They each play one another home and away, for a total of 30 games.
 The bottom two teams are relegated to the Superettan (The Super One), and the 14th-placed Allsvenskan team enters into a relegation playoff with the 3rd-placed Superettan team to decide which will play in Allsvenskan for the following season.

-Clubs and locations as of 2021 season:
+Clubs and locations as of 2025 season: